google/macops/README.md

 Related Projects
 ================

-[Simian][] is an enterprise-class Mac OS X software deployment solution
+[Simian][] is an enterprise-class Mac OS X software deployment solution.

-[Munki][] is a set of package management tools
+[Munki][] is a set of package management tools.

 [Santa][] is a binary whitelisting/blacklisting solution for OS X. It features a kernel extension that monitors executions, and a GUI agent that alerts the user that a binary is blocked.
 Read more at the Santa repo: https://github.com/google/santa

-[Cauliflower Vest][] is an end-to-end solution for automatically enabling and escrowing keys for !FileVault 2.
+[Cauliflower Vest][] is an end-to-end solution for automatically enabling and escrowing keys for FileVault 2.

 [PyMacAdmin][] is another collection of Python utilities for Mac OS X system administration, the main piece of which is crankd

 Contact
 =======